Blondninja/CMPG-323-Project-2---32369689/README.md

 the Api  and database is hosted on the azure and its has been granted access .

 i have pushed the assignment on the github in case if i loose any data i can retrieve it from the github for backend purpose , and i have publish the project to the Azure and its publish successfully.

+i have added 5 endpoints and made sure they are under owner

 REFERENCE LIST: